jigpu/linuxwacom-wiki-archive/wiki/Input-wacom.md

 From within the extracted input-wacom directory, run the following commands to build the driver and install it where your system can find it.
-If the `./configure` script does not exist (as will be the case with pre-release code), run `./autogen.sh` instead.
+Note that if the `./configure` script does not exist (as will be the case with pre-release code), you will need to run `./autogen.sh` instead.

 <code>